patleahy/typecsv/README.md

 |    tab    | Tab delimited file     |
 |    tsv    | Tab delimited file     |

+If the file has none of these types or the text is being read from standard input then the number of commas, tabs and pipes in the first line is used to determine the file type.

 You can also specify which file format should be used using command line arguments as follows:

 | Argument | File Type               |